AMERICAN SINGLE MALT WHISKY:

 LEARN EVERYTHING YOU NEED TO KNOW ABOUT AMERICAN SINGLE MALT WHISK(E)Y

-Move over Bourbon and Scotch: the category of American single malt whisky is growing.
-According to the IWSR, American single malt whiskies are coming to market at increasing rates, growing 22.2% year-over-year in 2018.
-More and more consumers are making room in their cabinets and on their shelves for American single malt.
+The category of American single malt whisky is on the rise.
+According to the IWSR, American single malt whiskies grew 22.2% year-over-year in 2018, with more bottles hitting the market every day.
+Consumers are making space in their cabinets and on their shelves for this distinctly American offering.

 WAIT...
 IS IT WHISKY OR WHISKEY?